 The AAFP has announced it is supporting pending legislation in Congress that would repeal the Medicare sustainable growth rate (SGR) payment formula and create a payment system that encourages quality improvements instead of the current emphasis on volume.
-In a letter sent to House and Senate leaders this week, AAFP Board Chair Jeff Cain, M.D., of Denver, outlined the Academy's support for the bill.
+In a letter sent to House and Senate leaders this week(3 page PDF), AAFP Board Chair Jeff Cain, M.D., of Denver, outlined the Academy's support for the bill.

 "Legislators and staff have shown a Herculean effort in crafting this proposal," said Cain in the letter.
 "They solicited and responded to suggestions brought forth by the physician community and other stakeholders and included many in this final product.
 The AAFP urges Congress to pass this measure before March 31, when the current extension of the Medicare payment formula that includes the SGR expires."